hanguyen2403/Line98-DSA/README.md

   </ul>
 <h3 id="BFS"> DSA apply </h3>
     <ul>
-        <li>Bread First Search (BFS):  It starts at the root of the graph and visits all nodes at the current depth level before moving on to the nodes at the next depth level.
+        <li>Breadth First Search (BFS):  It starts at the root of the graph and visits all nodes at the current depth level before moving on to the nodes at the next depth level.
 BFS uses a queue data structure for traversal.
 The algorithm is used to find the shortest path between two nodes in an unweighted graph.</li>
     </ul>
 <img src="Resources/Resources/Game Play/BFS.png" >